ane/ane.github.io/_drafts/expressing-problems.md

 ```

 So now I've extended the `shape` type with another type `Cube`, and I haven't touched `vertices` and
 `area` functions.
-The `volume` function can be done even more succintly:
+The `volume` function can be done even more succinctly:

 ```ocaml
 let short_volume shp = match shp with